RealTitanGod/Titans-Bot-Docs/KnD Bot/Privacy Policy.md

     - `element2` with a string value.
     - `gold` with a numeral value.
     - `gems` with a numeral value.
+    - `tsChat` with a numeral value of the timestamp for when xp was given for sending a message.
+    - `tsFight` with a numeral value of the timestamp for when a fight was last initiated.
+    - `tsOpp` with a numeral value of the timestamp for when a fight was last initiated.
+    - `tsUpgrade` with a numeral value of the timestamp for when a upgrade was last complete.
+    - `tsStage` with a numeral value of the timestamp for when a stage was last complete.
+    - `tsShield` with a numeral value of the timestamp for when a shield was last activated.
+    - `tsXPBoost20` with a numeral value of the timestamp for when a xp boost was last activated.
+    - `tsRaid` with a numeral value of the timestamp for when a raid battle was last initiated.

 - No other information outside of the above mentioned one will be stored.